 A challenge to the Church in Rome

-In art history, the 16th century sees the styles we call the High Renaissance followed by Mannerism, and—at the end of the century—the emergence of the Baroque style.
+In art history, the sixteenth century sees the styles we call the High Renaissance followed by Mannerism, and—at the end of the century—the emergence of the Baroque style.
 Naturally, these styles are all shaped by historical forces, the most significant being the Protestant Reformation’s successful challenge to the spiritual and political power of the Church in Rome.
 For the history of art this has particular significance since the use (and abuse) of images was the topic of debate.
 In fact, many images were attacked and destroyed during this period, a phenomenon called iconoclasm.

 The Protestant Reformation

 Today there are many types of Protestant Churches.
 For example, Baptist is currently the largest denomination in the United States but there are many dozens more.
 How did this happen?
 Where did they all begin?
-To understand the Protestant Reform movement, we need to go back in history to the early 16th century when there was only one church in Western Europe – what we would now call the Roman Catholic Church – under the leadership of the Pope in Rome.
+To understand the Protestant Reform movement, we need to go back in history to the early sixteenth century when there was only one church in Western Europe – what we would now call the Roman Catholic Church – under the leadership of the Pope in Rome.
 Today, we call this “Roman Catholic” because there are so many other types of churches (ie Methodist, Baptist, Lutheran, Calvinist, Anglican – you get the idea).

 The Church and the state